RESOURCES

 - and other derating factors

-All of these play a huge role in the ability of what each application and component can do for this specific conversion.
+All of these play a huge role in the ability of each application and component to perform this specific conversion.